normanmunge/oop-receipt-generator/README.md

 1. Updating the stock items once a customer has selected / purchased items
 2. Customer editing their cart to remove items
+3. Add prompt to ask user how they'd like to pay
-3. Optimizing some of the functions for speed / time complexities
+4. Optimizing some of the functions for speed / time complexities

 ##### DISCLAIMER